Louise Mandrell: Music career

-Mandrell released her first single in 1978, called "Put It On Me", which appeared in the Billboard country music singles chart.
+Mandrell released her first single in 1978, called "Put It On Me", which appeared in the lower reaches of Billboard magazine’s country music singles chart.
 In 1979, she released her next single, a cover version of "Everlasting Love", another minor country hit.
 She started singing duets with her husband R.C.
-Bannon, such as "I Thought You'd Never Ask," which entered the top 50, and a cover of the number 1 song by Peaches & Herb, "Reunited", which went to number 13, her first significant hit.
+Bannon, such as "I Thought You'd Never Ask," which entered the top 50, and a cover of the pop/R&B number 1 song by Peaches & Herb, "Reunited", which went to number 13, her first significant hit.
 In 1980, following two more solo efforts that did not see the same success, she joined sisters Barbara and Irlene on the TV variety show Barbara Mandrell and the Mandrell Sisters.
 This show showcased not only her singing, but her multi-instrumental and comedy talents as well.
 In 1981, she signed with RCA Records.
 In 1982, Mandrell had two top 40 hits, as well as the top 20 hit "Some of My Best Friends Are Old Songs".

 1983 turned out to be her most successful year.
 She entered the top 15 with "Runaway Heart," and had the two top 10 hits "Save Me" (originally recorded by Northern Irish singer Clodagh Rodgers) and "Too Hot to Sleep".
-In 1984, Mandrell had two other Top 40 hits, "Goodbye Heartache" and "I'm Not Through Loving You Yet," and in 1985 the song "I Wanna Say Yes" entered the top 5.
+In 1984, Mandrell had two other Top 40 hits, "Goodbye Heartache" and "I'm Not Through Loving You Yet" (co-written by Holly Dunn), and in 1985 the song "I Wanna Say Yes" entered the top 5.

-In 1985, RCA released her first video for the hit single "Some Girls Have All The Luck".
+In 1985, RCA released her first music video for the hit single "Some Girls Have All The Luck", a female-centric cover version of the 1973 hit song recorded by The Persuaders and Rod Stewart.

 Mandrell's last studio album Dreamin was released in 1987, with the single "I Wanna Hear It from Your Lips" and having her last top 40 hit with the single "Do I Have To Say Goodbye".
-Her last charted single came in 1988, a cover of the song "As Long As We Got Each Other", a duet with Eric Carmen.
+Her last charted single came in 1988 with a cover of the song "As Long As We Got Each Other", a duet with Eric Carmen.
+The latter was the theme song of the 1985-1992 television sitcom Growing Pains.

-RCA dropped Mandrell in 1988.
-During the 1990s, she released the videos and songs "Jean Paul" and "Down Home Christmas".
+RCA and Mandrell parted ways in 1988.
+During the early 1990s, she released the videos and songs "Jean Paul" (written by R.C.
+Bannon) and "Down Home Christmas".
+Both songs are extremely hard to find, and “Jean Paul” appears in Anthology, a 1998 compilation album containing many of her successful hits from the Epic and RCA years, which is also hard to find.

-She was named the official 'Sweetheart of Tennessee.'
+Mandrell was named the official 'Sweetheart of Tennessee.'